howed-neighbor/CS467/README.md

 # CS467: Website Security Research Project

-This project will explore the web vulnerabilities outlined at https://www.vpnmentor.com/blog/top-10-common-web-attacks/ (D. Avi, accessed Dec 2021-Jan 2022).
+This project will explore the web vulnerabilities outlined at https://www.vpnmentor.com/blog/top-10-common-web-attacks/ [1](#citations).
 These vulnerabilities are categorized as follows:

 * [Injection](#injection)
 * [Broken Authentication](#broken-authentication)